openenergymonitor/emonTH/README.md

 ### emonTH Firmwarwe

 **emonTH_DHT22_DS18B20_RFM69CW_Pulse**  Current main emonTH temperature and humidity sensing firmware (Nov2015).
 Searches for either DHT22 or DS18B20 and reads temperature and humidity once per min (by default) and tx's data back to the emonBase via RFM69CW.
 If both sensors are detected temperature will be sensed from DS18B20 and humidity from DHT22.
 Supports on-board RF nodeID setting via DIP switch selectors.
 Now supports optical counting sensor.
-See Wiki for more details http://wiki.openenergymonitor.org/index.php/EmonTH_V1.5

 **User Contributed:**